Nicole Janssen Named 2021 RBC Canadian Women Entrepreneur Award Finalist

-As the world shifts into a digital economy, the window of opportunity for AI in business is now, and AltaML is scaling fast to position itself as a global leader in responsible AI.
+As the world shifts into a digital economy, the window of opportunity for artificial intelligence (AI) in business is now, and AltaML is scaling fast to position itself as a global leader in responsible AI.
 AltaML serves as a corporate lab for companies that have data and analytics capabilities, and that either need to get started on AI, or need additional expertise and innovation that is hard to achieve internally.
-Taking a partnership approach to leverage the company’s subject matter expertise with its own AI expertise, AltaML learns quickly, tests inexpensively, and discovers the right path to scaling AI-powered products and solutions in previously unexplored markets.
+Taking a partnership approach to leverage the company’s subject-matter expertise with its own AI expertise, AltaML learns quickly, tests inexpensively, and discovers the right path to scaling AI-powered products and solutions in previously unexplored markets.
 In some cases joint ventures are created through these close working relationships to pursue large product opportunities.

 The RBC Canadian Women Entrepreneur Awards recognizes female business owners from across Canada who make impressive and substantial contributions to the local, Canadian or global economy.
 Candidates share a strong entrepreneurial vision and a relentless passion in pursuing their dreams.
 These awards recognize business women from three major regions across Canada: East, Central and West.
 All nominees were required to submit thorough applications, which are reviewed and judged by a panel of prominent business leaders and subject to a due diligence performed by KPMG.